JacoboLansac/audits/solo/soar-review.md

 @>      ) = nonfungiblePositionManager.positions(tokenId);

-        // set the owner and data for position
+        // set the owner and data for the position
         // operator is msg.sender
 @>      deposits[tokenId] = Deposit({
 @>          liquidity: liquidity,